trentyou/trentyou.github.io/_posts/2014-12-7-Shaking a UIView.md

 </code>
 </div>

 shakeFrameRight has the same frame as the defaultFrame, except that the origin.x of the frame is increased by offset, which is 5.0.
-This means that a small part of our shakeFrameRight is going to be off screen.
+This means that a small part of our shakeFrameRight is going to be off screen to the right.

 Next, we do the same thing by defining shakeFrameLeft